Calibration Made Easier

 Biospecimens suffer from short shelf-life, high lot-to-lot variability, transport restrictions, and biohazard handling.
 This makes the calibration process sub-optimal.

-In contrast, latex beads cannot cannot match the light scattering properties of real cells, which is a critical feature in cell analysis.
+In contrast, latex beads cannot match the light scattering properties of real cells, which is a critical feature in cell analysis.
 Also, they exhibit high autofluorescence with many dyes, especially in the UV and violet range.
 The result is an inaccurate surrogate of cells.

 Precise surrogate controls